maxime-tournier/pouf/README.md

 control, you might want to give it a try.

-The plugin itself contains solvers, mappings and forcefields written in C++, but it also comes with python scripts to ease the creation and scripting of SOFA scenes.
+The plugin itself contains solvers, mappings and forcefields written in c++, but it also comes with python scripts to ease the creation and scripting of SOFA scenes.

 Requirements
 ------------

 - a working [SOFA] installation.
 The Python plug-in is highly recommended.
 - a c++11 compiler

 Installation
 ------------